bahrus/xtal-element/README.md

 XtalPattern is continuing to impose more assumptions on names of properties -- in particular, mainTemplate, clonedTemplate, self, refs, domCache.
 </details>

+## Whatabouts

+### What about loops?

+Many component libraries prominently support some ability to render repeating content as part of the native syntax.  xtal-element likes the idea Polymer pioneered -- use web components to do this.
+There are a number of high quality repeating web components, from Polymer, Vaadin, and others.

+One such web component confirmed to be compatible with xtal-element is [ib-id](https://github.com/bahrus/ib-id).

+### Conditional / Lazy Display?

+Again, for HTML-centric environments (such as server-centric or HTML module based web components) why not use web components for this?

+Two libraries recommended as compatible with xtal-element is [iff-diff](https://github.com/bahrus/iff-diff) and [laissez-dom](https://github.com/bahrus/laissez-dom).

 ## Rendering Fluid Views

 So far, we've seen 1-n binding between a fixed set of DOM elements, and various instructions (event handlers, properties, etc.)